Industrial Production and Capacity Utilization - G.17

 Current Release PDF ASCII RSS Data Download

-In May, at 99.9 percent of its 2017 average, total industrial production was 16.3 percent higher than it was a year earlier but 1.4 percent lower than its pre-pandemic (February 2020) level.
-Capacity utilization for the industrial sector rose 0.6 percentage point in May to 75.2 percent, a rate that is 4.4 percentage points below its long-run (1972–2020) average.
+At 100.0 percent of its 2017 average, total industrial production in September was 4.6 percent above its year-earlier level.
+Capacity utilization for the industrial sector fell 1.0 percentage point in September to 75.2 percent, a rate that is 4.4 percentage points below its long-run (1972–2020) average.